pmorrell/angsbigd/readme.md

 - /home/morrellp/shared/Datasets/NGS/Alignments/2014-03-07_IPK_BAMs
 - /home/morrellp/shared/Datasets/NGS/Alignments/???

+Our reference sequence directory is /home/morrellp/shared/References/Reference_Sequences/Barley/Morex/.
+There are both the puiblished version of the Morex assembly and the pseudo-scaffolds created by M. Mascher.

 ## To Run

  * First, run merge.sh to merge bamfiles.
 This is because ANGSD treats each bamfile as an individual.